clemencecoco/computer-vision-projects/Delete Monocular Visual Odometry and SfM/pytorch-superpoint/README.md

 # pytorch-superpoint

-This directory contains a PyTorch implementation of SuperPoint used in HW1 for local feature detection and matching experiments.
+It contains the repo SuperPoint using Pytorch for local feature detection and matching experiments.

-The codebase is adapted from the course-provided implementation and the original SuperPoint work by DeTone et al. It is used here as a feature extraction and matching tool, not as a training framework.
+The codebase is adapted from the course implementation and the original SuperPoint work by DeTone et al. It is used here as a feature extraction and matching tool, not as a training framework.